Real estate marketing is complex.

 They say if you can’t make it big, make it red.
 Red captures our attention incredibly quickly.
 If you wish to highlight anything on your flyer, consider using red to do so.
 You can set your content itself in red text or, like we do below, set it over a red design element.

 Stunning design doesn’t have to be complicated.
 Below, we’ve created a lovely flyer by centering our content, set in white text, over a photo background.

 White text can be tough to read when set over bright areas on an image.
 To make sure our white text reads easily, we’ve slightly darkened our image.

 Above, we mentioned that setting text over images can be a bit of a challenge.
 Darkening images or using filter may not always be the way to go.
 If that’s your case, place your content over a shape set at a medium opacity to make sure it reads easily.

 In the flyer below, we’ve used a black rectangle.
 However, you can use any other shape and color.

 Have a listing that’s still in the works but wish to start showcasing it?
 Use graphics instead of photographs to start building hype around it.

 These graphics don’t have to be complex or detailed.
 Below, we’ve created 4 eye-catching graphics of basic household rooms using simple geometric shapes.

 Keen for more options?
 We’ve got you covered.
 Head over to this address to find more template options ready for you to use.
+You may also check out a house flyer that best suits your liking by clicking on the link.
 Cut down on the time you spend designing the perfect piece of collateral and more on keeping your agencies running smoothly.